sguldemond/passport_reading/README.md

 ## Testing scanner

-The scanner we're using the [ACS ACR1252U-M1](https://www.acs.com.hk/en/products/342/acr1252u-usb-nfc-reader-iii-nfc-forum-certified-reader/) scanner, supported by the [CCID driver](https://ccid.apdu.fr/).
-All done on a Ubuntu machine.
+The scanner we're using is the [ACS ACR1252U-M1](https://www.acs.com.hk/en/products/342/acr1252u-usb-nfc-reader-iii-nfc-forum-certified-reader/), supported by the [CCID driver](https://ccid.apdu.fr/).
+All done on an Ubuntu 18.04 machine.

-List all USB devices:
+List all USB devices: `$ lsusb`
-`$ lsusb`

 Using the [PCSC-lite](https://pcsclite.apdu.fr/) daemon `pcscd` you can check if the driver is compatible with a NFC scanner:
 `$ sudo pcscd -f -d`